Consumer medicine information

 If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking JORVEZA.
+If you are about to start on any new medicine, remind your doctor and pharmacist that you are taking JORVEZA.

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking JORVEZA.